-Inis Offshore Wind Ltd. have submitted foreshore applications for a series of site investigation works to be carried out in a defined area of the foreshore (FS007163; 22,681 ha) for a proposed offshore windfarm off the Co Wicklow coast.
-The second application (FS007588) covers two areas, A and B, of the foreshore (9,315ha and 10,559ha, respectively) within which is it expected that a cable route might pass.
+Kinsale Offshore Wind Ltd. Have submitted two foreshore applications for a series of site investigation works to be carried out in a defined area (16,683 ha) of the foreshore off the Co Cork coast in addition to an area of the foreshore (44,513 ha) within which is it expected that a cable route might pass.

-The Marine Institute observations relate to these two foreshore licence applications as the issues presenting will be broadly similar for both.
+The Marine Institute observations relate to these two separate foreshore licence applications as the issue presenting will be similar for both.

-In addition to the application forms and mapping, the applicants submitted a number other documents including, inter alia:
+In addition to the application form and mapping, the applicants submitted a number other documents including, inter alia: